Brockville and Ottawa Railway

-The Brockville and Ottawa Railway (B&O) was an early railway in Upper Canada, today's Ontario.
-It ran north from the town of Brockville on the Saint Lawrence River to Sand Point on the Ottawa River.
-It was built primarily to serve the timber trade on the Ottawa Valley, shortcutting routes that led into the city of Ottawa, further downstream.
+The Brockville and Ottawa Railway (B&O) was an early railway incorporated in 1853 by the Legislative Assembly of the Province of Canada with the financial support of English iron-founders, Bolckow and Vaughan, of Middlesbrough, England, who were supplying the iron for the railway.
+It ran north from the town of Brockville on the Saint Lawrence River to Smiths Falls, Perth, Carleton Place, and Almonte.
+It was built primarily to serve the timber trade on the Ottawa Valley, short-cutting routes that led into the city of Ottawa, further downstream.
 The first railway tunnel in Canada, the Brockville Tunnel, was dug in order to allow the B&O to reach the port lands on the south side of the city, which sits on a bluff.
+In September 1865 the B&O opened for travel to Sand Point near Arnprior on the Ottawa River.